justahuman1/blackboard_scraper/README.md

 ## ASU Blackboard Scraper

 <s>Stable as of: June 2019</s>
-#### ASU has officially closed down blackboard.
+### ASU has officially closed down blackboard.
 Scraper is no longer working.

 ##### This scraper has helped 126 people!

-    This metric is measured by an API ping to a web server :)

 <img src="https://i.imgur.com/9ckRlex.gif" />